 The statistics on people who experience back and neck pain, headaches, and muscle and joint pain are staggering--it's over seventy-six million Americans alone.

-Doctors and physical therapists have been recommending massage therapy for decades, and for some that means weekly massage, a monthly visit to the spa, physical therapy, or a home massage chair.
+Doctors and physical therapists have been recommending massage therapy for decades, and for some that means weekly massage, a monthly visit to the spa, physical therapy.

 The advances in robotics and massage technique via massage chairs are many, and for those who can afford to buy one, the health benefits are apparent within weeks.
 People experience less pain, more stress relief, better cardiovascular health, better circulation and digestion, and fewer headaches and backaches.